nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 1. Enter **0** in the **Value data** field.
 1. Click **OK**.
 1. Repeat steps 3-10 for **FeatureSettingsOverrideMask** with a value of **3**.

+## Install operating system patches
+Install operating system patches using a patch deployment mechanism.

+**The patches do not fix CVE-2017-5754 (Rogue Data Cache Load), aka variant 3 and commonly referred to as Meltdown, on 32-bit operating systems.** The Microsoft [advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180002) states: "*Addressing a hardware vulnerability with a software update presents significant challenges and mitigations for older operating systems that require extensive architectural changes.
+The existing 32-bit update packages listed in this advisory fully address CVE-2017-5753 and CVE-2017-5715, but do not provide protections for CVE-2017-5754 at this time.
+Microsoft is continuing to work with affected chip manufacturers and investigate the best way to provide mitigations for x86 customers, which may be provided in a future update*".

+## Install firmware update

+Intel has [confirmed a higher amount of reboots affecting systems with Broadwell and Haswell processors](https://newsroom.intel.com/news/intel-security-issue-update-addressing-reboot-issues/) after applying firmware updates.
+Apply firmware updates on production systems after new firmware updates have been published by the affected vendors.

 ## Install mitigation verification tool